 There are other books available about many Japanese ideas, from ikigai to zen.
 If you want any book recommendations, feel free to get in touch with me!
 I love talking about J-books!

-Podcasts are another really simple and accessible way to learn about the Japanese mind-set, and two of the most popular ones about Japan are ‘Tofugu’ and ‘Abroad in Japan’.
+Podcasts are another really simple and accessible way to learn about the Japanese mind-set, and two of the most popular ones about Japan are ‘Tofugu’ (link to the extensive website) and ‘Abroad in Japan’.
 Tofugu is great because they include episodes about specific language learning points, but also much more general overviews of the culture.
-Abroad in Japan is full of anecdotes told from the point of view of the hosts, Pete and Chris.
+Abroad in Japan is full of anecdotes told from the point of view of the hosts, Pete and Chris, and their YouTube channel is also very popular.

 Japanese Lifestyle Recommendations